 PRP injections

-How do we perform a PRP injection for tennis elbow?
+How do we perform a PRP Injection for Tennis Elbow?

 PRP therapy for tennis elbow comes from your blood.
 First, 15-30 ml of blood is taken from your forearm or elbow.
 Then, the blood is spun in a centrifuge to separate the cells from the plasma, containing a high platelet concentration.
 Finally, we inject the plasma into the damaged tissue.
-Generally, injections of PRP are done with ultrasound so the plasma can be directed into the focal area of tendon damage.
+Generally, iPRP injections are performed with ultrasound guidance so that the plasma can be directed into the focal area of tendon damage.

-Although many centres do this injection differently, we think either one or two injections work best depending on the type of PRP used.
+Although many centres do this injection differently, we think one or two injections work best, depending on the type of PRP used.

-What is the evidence for PRP for tennis elbow?
+What is the Evidence for PRP for Tennis Elbow?

 Also, the type of PRP may be necessary.
 For example, a recent review found that high white cell count PRP is better than low white cell count PRP for tennis elbow.
+We often use Arthrex ACP Max as our preferred PRP with a high white cell and high platelet concentration.

 How many PRP injections are needed for tennis elbow?